pryv/service-core/README.md

 ### Tests

-_Prerequisite:_ MongoDB must be running on the default port; you can use `npm run start-database`.
+_Prerequisite:_ MongoDB must be running on the default port; you can use `npm run database`.

 `npm test` runs tests on each component.
 See individual components for things like detailed output and other options.